 For questions regarding a T4A issued by CIBC Mellon, please contact CIBC Mellon online or at 1-800-565-0479.
-(Go to Table of Contents)

 Notifying Human Resources of Address Changes

 Are you moving?
 Please don't forget to update your address on file at McMaster University to ensure you receive any correspondence, including your T4A, at the correct address.
 The Human Resources Contact Centre provides McMaster retirees with one point of contact to update their new addresses.
 Upon receiving your address change, the HR Contact Centre will update the following as applicable on your behalf: